AvaProtocol/OAK-docs/_docs/bug-bounty.md

 date: 2021-09-01
 ---

-The OAK team is eager to engage developers in building the OAK Network ecosystem.
+The OAK team is eager to engage developers in building the Ava Protocol ecosystem.
 In order to enhance the product’s user experience and to improve on-chain security, OAK team launched the first “Bug-Bounty” program with potential payouts of $2,500 per report.
 ## Submission Guideline

-1. The bug bounty program is only applicable to the OAK Network.
+1. The bug bounty program is only applicable to the Ava Protocol.

 2. Please read the following rules for your submission to be eligible: